-One thing I did notice is that, when I tested this hazelnut mocha cake using the homemade cake flour recipe, it domed much more that usual.
+One thing I did notice is that, when I tested this hazelnut mocha cake using the homemade cake flour recipe, it domed much more than usual.
 So I recommend cake strips to avoid this happening.
 You can make DIY cake strips using foil or a damp kitchen cloth.

 Another point is not to worry about slightly larger chunks of ground hazelnuts in the cake.
 I recommend sifting the hazelnuts to avoid clumps of it within the batter.
 However, once it’s sifted don’t throw away the chunks of hazelnut that can’t fit through.
 Tip it into the dry ingredients!
 It gives the cake a slightly nutty texture which fits in well.

-My final point would be to make sure that you use a high quality flour where possible.
+My final point would be to make sure that you use a high-quality flour where possible.
 As I mentioned above, they aren’t all made equal and the type of flour used can truly impact on the outcome of a cake.
-If you can’t find cake flour self raising cake flour, use cake flour.
+If you can’t find cake flour self-raising cake flour, use cake flour.
 If you can’t find cake flour then use the highest quality plain flour you can find.